- Purchase the complete Expat Arrivals Vienna Guide (PDF)

 Finding a job in Vienna

-Browsing online listings before arriving in the country is a good idea because it quickly allows job seekers to get an insight into the current state of the job market within a particular field.
-The classified section in local newspapers are also a good source of information and also have online versions that are updated regularly.
+Browsing online listings and social-networking sites such as LinkedIn before arriving in the country is a good idea as it allows for a quick cursory glance at the current state of the job market within a particular field.
+The classified section in local newspapers, and their online versions, are also a good source of information.

 Expats should also make use of any personal contacts to find out about job opportunities.
 Networking and personal relationships are incredibly important in Austria.
 Austrians tend to trust friends, so personal recommendations are highly valued.